QuantEcon/lecture-python-intro/in-work/markov_chains.md

 (See, for example, {cite}`haggstrom2002finite`.
 Our assumptions imply that $P$ is irreducible and [aperiodic](https://en.wikipedia.org/wiki/Aperiodic_graph).)

-TODO -- show that the $P$ below satisfies the conditions

 The convergence in the theorem is illustrated in the next figure